-- Medical services, except hair augmentation and tattoo removal. - Day care services. - Education. - Advice or consulting of a general nature. - Purchase of a service for resale, or for the manufacturing of goods for sale, by a person who provides their RST number to their supplier. - Services provided in Manitoba to goods that are delivered for use exclusively outside Manitoba.
+- Personal services (e.g. hair styling, manicures, medical services, and day care). - Advice or consulting of a general nature. - Purchase of a service for resale, or for the manufacturing of goods for sale, by a person who provides their RST number to their supplier. - Services provided in Manitoba to goods that are delivered for use exclusively outside Manitoba.